Chipcoin Browser Wallet is testnet-only. Testnet CHC has no monetary value, no trading, and no third-party assets. Read wallet scope

 Use this package for Chrome or Chromium-based browsers when you want to load the extension in developer mode.

-Firefox package
+Firefox temporary testing package

 Source code